 Steph is a recent Chemistry with Biomedicine graduate from King’s College London.
 She has recently completed an events management internship with PESGB – The Petroleum Exploration Society of Great Britain.
 She has since been taken on permanently as an Events Officer.

 The process of applying for this internship was very straight-forward and simple; a covering letter and one interview.
 Asking for a cover letter allowed me to highlight my passion and my background in a more concise and honest way.
-Matthew from Step was very supportive throughout the process, keeping me updated throughout.
+The Step team were very supportive throughout the process, keeping me updated throughout.
 His advice and support clearly helped and I was very lucky to be formally offered the role less than an hour after my interview!

 The PESGB team are incredibly friendly, positive and supportive.
 But most importantly, they are all lovers of a good cup of tea!
 Mugs of the stuff are given in offices across Britain, but our team meetings don’t work unless there’s a full-on teapot in the middle of the table.